Moonlight, a Slavic Culture and Music Festival

 Initial Research

-I chose The Taste of Polonia Festival of Music and Food, one of the largest Slavic festivals in the U.S., showcases Polish and Slavic culture through food, music, and entertainment over four days.
+One of the largest Slavic festivals in the U.S., Taste of Polonia celebrates Polish and Slavic culture through food, music, and entertainment across four days.

-I chose The Washington Ukrainian Festival, a local annual event in September, because it provides a regional comparison to the larger Taste of Polonia.
+A local annual event held each September, this festival offered a regional comparison to the larger Taste of Polonia.

 Taste of Polonia is one of the largest Polish festivals in the U.S., attracting 40,000–60,000 attendees with authentic food, music, and entertainment since 1980.
 Welcoming all cultures it features a packed lineup of musical artists, 35+ vendors, and theatre showings.